 Building a credit history is about having a credit history.
 This means you need to be taking steps to help lenders build up a picture of your financial situation and subsequently predict your future habits and ultimate suitability for credit.
 Therefore, you must be active in making regular payments like utility and phone bills.
 Meanwhile, having a credit card can also help, but only if you use it responsibly.
 It's also important to note that there is no uniform credit score or rating - all lenders and credit reference agencies have different criteria and provide varying scores.
 A credit score from a credit reference agency is designed to give you an idea of how lenders will view you.

-This handy article explains some of the myths around credit scores and how the system works.
+There are lots of myths around credit scores and how the system works.
 As important as having a good credit score is, you shouldn't get too bogged down in worrying about it.
 Knowing how the system works can provide you with the peace of mind you need and help to set you on the right path to achieving the financial outcomes you desire.

 Five quick tips to improve your credit score

-- Register to vote - if you're not on the electoral roll, it could be very hard for you to get credit.
+• Register to vote - if you're not on the electoral roll, it could be very hard to get credit.

-- Cancel unused cards - if you have lots of unused credit, it can be beneficial to close some of the accounts.
+• Think about closing credit cards you don't use - if you have lots of unused credit, it can be beneficial to close some of the accounts.
 However, long-term accounts with good histories can be useful for applications.

 How can I check my credit report?

-You can check your credit report for free with TotallyMoney.
+You can check your credit report for free with Experian.

 You’ll see up to six years of your credit history, find out why your credit score is what it is, and get tips on how to improve it.
 Plus, it’s a good opportunity to check all the info on your report is correct.
 If something’s not right, it’s easy to get it sorted so it doesn't impact your tenant application.